Get alerts of updates about «Emergency preparedness register for COVID-19 (Beredt C19)»

 Register of adverse events after vaccination reported by a healthcare professional (BIVAK)

 BIVAK contains information about suspected vaccine side effects reported by healthcare professionals.
-In order to be able to monitor side effects after vaccination against COVID-19, information will be obtained from BIVAK.
-Information will be collected from February 2021.
+Data are obtained from BIVAK in order to be able to monitor side effects after vaccination against COVID-19, information will be obtained from BIVAK.
 NIPH is data controller for BIVAK, which you can read more about here:

 Adverse Events Register